Metrics for Graph Comparison: A Practitioner's Guide: Conclusion

+Throughout this study, we observed that the adjacency spectral distance (see Sections \ref{sec:results_graph_models} and \ref{sec:results_real_networks}) exhibits good performance across a variety of scenarios, making it a reliable choice for a wide range of problems.
+Spectral distances also exhibit practical advantages over matrix distances, as they can inherently compare graphs of different sizes and can compare graphs without known vertex correspondence.
+The adjacency spectrum in particular is well-understood, and is perhaps the most frequently studied graph spectrum; see e.g., \cite{Farkas2001, Flaxman2003}.
+Finally, fast, stable eigensolvers for symmetric matrices are ubiquitous in modern computing packages such as ARPACK, NumPy, and Matlab, allowing for rapid deployment of models based on spectral graph comparison.\footnote{The Python library \texttt{NetComp} \cite{netcomp19} further simplifies the application of these tools to practical problems; see the appendix for more details.} Furthermore, randomized algorithms for matrix decomposition allow for highly parallelizable calculation of the spectra of large graphs \cite{Halko2011}.

+However, the utility of the adjacency spectral distance is not general enough to simply apply it to any given two-sample test or anomaly detection problem in a naive manner.
+A prudent practitioner would combine exploratory structural analysis of the graphs in question with an ensemble approach in which multiple distance measures are considered simultaneously, and the resulting information is combined to form a consensus.
+Such systems are commonplace in problems of classification in machine learning, where they are sometimes known as ``voting classifiers'' (see e.g., \cite{Roli2001}).

-The situation reverses when we look at dynamic anomaly detection in Section \ref{sec:primary-school}.
-In this scenario, the matrix distances proved most effective, and showed clear indications of the ground-truth anomalies present in the data.
+In this study, we have been comparing graphs of equal volume (in expectation).
+In situations where the graph volume varies drastically (e.g., see Section \ref{sec:primary-school}), the process of choosing a graph comparison tool may differ significantly.
+The situation reverses when we look at the problem of detecting change points in a dynamic graph (see Section \ref{sec:primary-school}).
+In this scenario, the matrix distances proved most effective in detecting changes in the latent variables controlling the network dynamics.
 The spectral distances, on the other hand, were so noisy as to be useless.
-When doing anomaly detection on a dynamic graph, the two graphs in comparison tend to share more edges than in graph matching scenarios, which may contribute to the good performance of our matrix distances.
-Although the graphs in this section fluctuate in volume, we do not find that these fluctuations are helpful in detecting anomalous time steps.

-Finally, we explore a collection of human connectomes of subjects with and without autism spectrum disorder.
-We observe that although differences are observable within the two populations via statistical comparison of edge weights, no graph distance effectively separates the two populations.
-This experiment helps us understand the limitations of using such generalized tools.
-We conclude that either more targeted tools are necessary, or more careful data collection and preprocessing is needed to establish a dataset that is separable via classification algorithms.
+When trying to detect change points in a dynamic graph, one computes the distance between consecutive time steps.
+In this scenario the two graphs being compared share many more edges than in the two-sample test.
+As demonstrated in section \ref{edge_perturb}, the resistance perturbation distance, or \DC, yield exemplary performance.
+We note that we found that raw fluctuations in graph volume did not yield useful information about the latent processes that triggered changes in graph connectivity.